chauff/cse1500-web-transcripts/Lecture-8.md

 Vulnerabilities of software libraries and frameworks are continuously being discovered and patched.
 An application that is not patched when a vulnerability becomes known is a candidate for exploitation.
 It is important to be aware of the dependencies of one's Node.js application and install security patches quickly when they become available.

-Not only the application itself needs to be kept up-to-date.
-The server's operating system also needs to be continuously patched, as well as any other software used to support the web server (e.g. Redis, MongoDB, Nginx).
+Not only the application itself needs to be kept up-to-date, the server's operating system also needs to be continuously patched, as well as any other software used to support the web server (e.g. Redis, MongoDB, Nginx).

+In 2018, a vulnerability called [Zip Slip](https://github.com/snyk/zip-slip-vulnerability) was discovered in many open source archiving libraries.
+The problem arises from missing validation of archives while decompressing.
+As a result, any compressed archive containing file names with relative paths (e.g. ../file.txt) go unchecked, and while decompressing the file is placed at its relative address which can be outside the archive directory.
+Attackers can use this vulnerability to move their own versions of critical libraries to the `/root` folder, or in an attempt to overwrite existing files.

+#### :bangbang: Juice Shop
+1. Create a file called `legal.md` containing string `"Hello World!"`.
+2. Compress it into an archive with name `zipslip.zip`.
+3. Open the archive (e.g., using 7Zip) and rename `legal.md` to `../../ftp/legal.md`.
+Typically operating systems don't allow file names containing `/ or \`, but no such rule applies to files present inside an archive.
+4. Now, head over to Juice Shop's installation at https://tud-juice-shop.herokuapp.com/.
+5. Log in as `jim@juice-sh.op` (user) and `ncc-1701` (password).
+6. Go to complaints page at https://tud-juice-shop.herokuapp.com/#/complain
+7. Write your complain, attach `zipslip.zip`, and click `Submit`.
+8. Now, if you visit https://juice-shop.herokuapp.com/ftp/legal.md, you will see the contents of your version of `legal.md`.

+#### How to avoid it

+- Always use latest versions of libraries
+- Keep a look out for [potential vulnerabiltiies](https://www.cvedetails.com/) in open source software, and patch them asap.

 ### Unvalidated Redirects